bufbuild-ru/docs/docs/bsr/remote-plugins/usage/index.md

 ### Connect-ES

 [Connect-ES](https://connectrpc.com/docs/node/getting-started) brings the Connect ecosystem to TypeScript, the web browser, and to Node.js.
-It contains packages for working with Connect and gRPC-Web clients from the browser as well as Connect-, gRPC-, and gRPC-Web-compatible clients and servers in Node.jsIt requires the [`protoc-gen-es`](https://www.npmjs.com/package/@bufbuild/protoc-gen-es) plugin to generate message and service types for TypeScript and JavaScript, and the runtime libraries [`@connectrpc/connect`](https://www.npmjs.com/package/@connectrpc/connect), and [`@bufbuild/protobuf`](https://www.npmjs.com/package/@bufbuild/protobuf).The BSR hosts the plugin at [buf.build/bufbuild/es](https://buf.build/bufbuild/es).To get started with Connect-ES, check out the [tutorial for web](https://connectrpc.com/docs/web), or the [tutorial for Node.js](https://connectrpc.com/docs/node).
+It contains packages for working with Connect and gRPC-Web clients from the browser as well as Connect-, gRPC-, and gRPC-Web-compatible clients and servers in Node.js

+It requires the [`protoc-gen-es`](https://www.npmjs.com/package/@bufbuild/protoc-gen-es) plugin to generate message and service types for TypeScript and JavaScript, and the runtime libraries [`@connectrpc/connect`](https://www.npmjs.com/package/@connectrpc/connect), and [`@bufbuild/protobuf`](https://www.npmjs.com/package/@bufbuild/protobuf).

+The BSR hosts the plugin at [buf.build/bufbuild/es](https://buf.build/bufbuild/es).

+To get started with Connect-ES, check out the [tutorial for web](https://connectrpc.com/docs/web), or the [tutorial for Node.js](https://connectrpc.com/docs/node).

 ::: info buf.gen.yaml